goharbor/harbor/docs/installation_guide.md

 ```

 ### Deploying Harbor on a host which does not have Internet access
 *docker-compose up* pulls the base images from Docker Hub and builds new images for the containers, which, necessarily, requires Internet access.
-To deploy Harbor on a host that is not connected to the Internet
+To deploy Harbor on a host that is not connected to the Internet:

 1. Prepare Harbor on a machine that has access to the Internet.
 2. Export the images as tgz files